 The IFA National Security Officer will offer advice and guidance to clubs hosting 'high profile' matches where security is a factor.
 This will assist clubs in addressing match related security issues in a consistent and professional manner.

-P.05 A FIRST TEAM MANAGER
+P.04 A FIRST TEAM MANAGER

-The licence applicant must have appointed a First Team Manager who is responsible for (and recognised as being responsible for) football matters including team selection, tactics and management of the first team squad.
+The licence applicant must have appointed a First Team Manager who is confirmed as the First Team Manager by the IFA and who is responsible for the following matters of the first squad: